python/cpython/Doc/library/tix.rst

    The `LabelEntry
    <http://tix.sourceforge.net/dist/current/man/html/TixCmd/tixLabelEntry.htm>`_
    widget packages an entry widget and a label into one mega widget.
-It can be used be used to simplify the creation of "entry-form" type of interface.
+It can be used to simplify the creation of "entry-form" type of interface.

 ..
 Python Demo of: